Aether scalar tensor theory: Linear stability on Minkowski space: Conclusion

 \section{Conclusion}

-We have expanded the action of a newly proposed theory~\cite{Skordis:2020eui} which has a MOND limit relevant for galactic systems and $\Lambda$CDM limit relevant for cosmology, to 2nd order on Minkowski spacetime.
+We have expanded the action of a newly proposed \AeST theory~\cite{Skordis:2020eui} which has a MOND limit relevant for galactic systems and $\Lambda$CDM limit relevant for cosmology, to second order on Minkowski spacetime.
 We have identified the normal modes of the fluctuations and shown that the propagating vector modes are massive with mass given by \eqref{Mass_of_modes} and speed of sound ~\footnote{This is not to say that they propagate with the speed of light.
 We have defined $c_s^2$ as the coefficient of $k^2$ in the dispersion relation.
 Only in the limit $k\rightarrow \infty$ does the speed of sound equal to the propagation speed.} equal to the speed of light while the propagating scalar modes also have the same mass, \eqref{Mass_of_modes}, and speed of sound given by \eqref{speed_of_sound}.
-We identified in addition, non-propagating scalar modes with dispersion relation $\omega=0$.
-We computed the deconstrained Hamiltonian of the scalar modes of the theory on this spacetime and via a canonical transformation have shown that it corresponds to a massive particle corresponding to the massive normal mode, and a massless particle corresponding to the mode $\omega=0$.
-The latter may lead to negative Hamiltonian densities for wavenumbers $k<k_*$ given by \eqref{eq_k_star}.
-However, as was discussed above $k_*\lesssim \Mpc^{-1}$ so that such instabilities do not occur in the GR limit of the theory for all systems of interest.
+We identified in addition, nonpropagating scalar modes with dispersion relation $\omega=0$.
+We computed the deconstrained Hamiltonian of the scalar modes of \AeST on this spacetime and via a canonical transformation have shown that it corresponds to a massive particle corresponding to the massive normal mode, and a massless particle corresponding to the mode $\omega=0$.
+The latter may lead to negative Hamiltonian densities for wave numbers $k<k_*$ given by \eqref{eq_k_star}.
+However, as was discussed above, $k_*\lesssim \Mpc^{-1}$ so that such instabilities do not occur in the GR limit of the \AeST for all systems of interest.
+Furthermore, the nonlinear MOND term creates a nontrivial minimum in the Hamiltonian density, so that it remains bounded from below for all wave numbers $k>\mu$.
 Performing the same analysis on de Sitter space is left for future investigation.